omaralsayed/algorithms/README.md

 # Algorithms

-The purpose of this repository is to showcase C++ implementation of some classic algorithms and competitive programming problems with optimal solutions.
+The purpose of this repository is to showcase C++ implementation of some classic & frequently used algorithms and competitive programming problems with optimal solutions.

 ## Structure